Muffin Recipes Using Basic Techniques

-What makes good muffin recipes?
+Do you know how to make muffin recipes?
 Did you ever think “What really is a muffin”?
-Are muffin recipes the same as cupcake recipes?
+Are they the same as cupcake recipes?
 Like cupcakes, muffins can be made into a variety of sizes; the mini, regular or jumbo.

-The biggest difference a muffin has from a cupcake is the sweetness.
+When I learned how to make muffin recipes the biggest difference I noticed was that a muffin is not as sweet as a cupcake.
 A muffin should not be very sweet and does not have icing, but can have a crumb topping.
 Because of the lack of sugar in them, they make a great breakfast idea or a replacement for a sweet bread recipe to serve with a meal.

 Good muffins are symmetrical in shape, with straight sides and a slightly rounded top.
 The top should never be peaked or cracked.
 The crust is a rich golden brown with a pebbly texture.
 The grain is uniform with a slight to medium coarseness depending on the technique which is used in the making; muffin technique or cake technique.
 These techniques are in the mixing which is first and foremost the success secret of muffin making.